-- green less than half the Maximum Acceptable Value (MAV) in the Drinking Water Standards (<5.7 mg/L); - orange between half the MAV and the full MAV of 11.3 mg/L; - red greater than the MAV.
+- green - less than half the Maximum Acceptable Value (MAV) in the Drinking Water Standards (<5.7 mg/L);

+- orange between half the MAV and the full MAV of 11.3 mg/L; - red greater than the MAV.

-Whilst there is some significant variability in individual boreholes compared to the November 2009 sampling, the general pattern across the site is similar, with low nitrate concentrations generally occurring within the eastern part of the site.
-More elevated nitrate-nitrogen concentrations occur within the western portion of the site (up to 470 mg/L in BH101).
+Many of the individual borehole concentrations are lower than the February sampling round, although the general pattern across the site is similar, with low nitrate concentrations generally occurring within the eastern part of the site.
+More elevated nitrate-nitrogen concentrations occur within the western portion of the site (up to 260 mg/L in BH101, which is significantly less than the 470 mg/L reported in February 2010).
 This bore is located adjacent to the clay bund around a former landfill area.

-Indication of seepage into the Waimea Inlet from nearby boreholes have elevated concentrations (8 mg/L in BH3A and 240 mg/L in BH5A), whereas seepage into the Waimea channel along the eastern side boundary has much lower concentrations.
+Indication of seepage into the Waimea Inlet from nearby boreholes have elevated concentrations (7 mg/L in BH3A and 90 mg/L in BH5A), whereas seepage into the Waimea channel along the eastern side boundary has much lower concentrations (<4 mg/L).